dadah89/new-zendesk-tabs/README.md

-new_zendesk_tabs
+New Zendesk Tabs
 ================

-Open Zendesk tickets urls in a New Zendesk tab
+Chrome extension for opening Zendesk tickets urls in the same New Zendesk tab.